Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Conclusion and Future Work

 In this paper, we have proposed the noise variance estimation algorithm for compressed sensing with the Gaussian measurement matrix.
 The proposed ARM algorithm utilizes the asymptotic property of the estimate obtained by the $\ell_{1}$ optimization problem.
 Specifically, we estimate the noise variance by choosing the value whose corresponding asymptotic residual matches the empirical residual obtained by the actual reconstruction.
-The main advantages of the proposed approach can be summarized as follows: \begin{itemize} \item The proposed method can estimate a wide range of the noise variance even in the underdetermined problems. \item We can design the parameter choice to some extent on the basis of the asymptotic results. \item The proposed idea using asymptotic residual can be extended for the reconstruction of some structured vectors other than sparse ones (See Remark~\ref{rem:extention}). \end{itemize} Simulation results demonstrate that the proposed method can achieve better estimation performance than the conventional method based on the analysis of ridge regularized least squares.
-By using the estimate obtained by the proposed method, we can reconstruct the unknown sparse vector by various optimization-based approaches even when the noise variance is unknown.
-We have shown that the almost ideal reconstruction performance can be obtained with the aid of the proposed noise variance estimation when we use the constrained $\ell_{1}$ optimization.
+The main advantages of the proposed approach can be summarized as follows: \begin{itemize} \item The proposed method can estimate a wide range of noise variances even in underdetermined problems. \item We can design the choice of the regularization parameter $\lambda$ on the basis of the asymptotic results. \item The proposed idea using the asymptotic residual can be extended for the reconstruction of some non-sparse structured vectors other than sparse ones as shown in Section~\ref{sec:extension}. \item The proposed methods can achieve good performance even when the problem size is relatively small. \end{itemize} Simulation results demonstrate that the proposed method can achieve better estimation performance than some conventional methods.
+Moreover, by using the estimate of the noise variance, we can choose an appropriate regularization parameter even when the noise variance is unknown.
+We have shown that the LASSO with the proposed noise variance estimation can achieve better performance than the AMP algorithm for small-scale problems.